Querétaro F.C.

-Querétaro Fútbol Club, also known as Gallos Blancos de Querétaro, is a Mexican professional football club based in the city of Querétaro.
-It plays in Liga MX, the top division of Mexican football.
-Founded in 1950 as one of the founding members of the Segunda División, the club participated under the name Gallos Blancos UAQ from 1981 to 1989.
-Their colors are blue, black, and white and the team mascot is a rooster.
+Querétaro Fútbol Club, also known as Gallos Blancos de Querétaro, is a professional football club based in Querétaro.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio Corregidora.
+Founded in 1950 as a founding member of the Segunda División, the club participated under the name Gallos Blancos UAQ, from 1981 to 1989.
+Their colors are blue, black, and white.

-Querétaro has won one Copa MX by defeating Guadalajara and one Supercopa MX by defeating América.
+Domestically, Querétaro FC has won one Copa MX by defeating Guadalajara and one Supercopa MX by defeating América.

 Although the club has not had significant success in Mexico since it has not won any league title, the team has featured various professional football stars, including Ronaldinho and Antonio Valencia.

 History

 Foundation

-In 1949, the Mexican Football Federation proposed the idea of creating a "Segunda División" to expand interest in the game and to create a development program for the first division.
+In 1949, the Federación Mexicana de Fútbol (FMF) proposed the idea of creating a "Segunda División" to expand interest in the game and to create a development program for the Primera División de México.
 Querétaro received an invitation to participate.
-Alfonso "pachín" Niembro, then president of the Asociación Queretana de Fútbol, and Raúl Ayala, who represented Querétaro at the national level, with help from large numbers of locally based amateurs, decided to organize a tournament, the winner of which would represent the city of Querétaro in the new division.
+Alfonso "Pachín" Niembro, then president of the Asociación Queretana de Fútbol, and Raúl Ayala, who represented Querétaro at the national level, with help from large numbers of locally based amateurs, decided to organize a tournament, the winner of which would represent the city of Querétaro in the new division.
 The tournament was won by a team named "Los Piratas", who became "Club Querétaro A.C."
 They joined Irapuato, Zacatepec, Toluca, Morelia and La Piedad as the founders of the Segunda División.

 The team's official foundation is July 8, 1950.
 Later journalist Herrera "Periquín" Pozas bestowed the nickname of Gallos Blancos (White Roosters) based on the club's "willingness to fight for every ball" and their characteristic white uniforms.
 The team quickly developed a large local fanbase.
-Querétaro F.C. has come close to promotion on many occasions; one of the most memorable was in 1976 when they reached the Second Division Final and played against Atlante F.C.
+Querétaro F.C. has come close to promotion on many occasions; one of the most memorable was in 1976 when they reached the Segunda División's Final and played against Atlante.